 - cover each ball in cacao powder, coconut or chopped up nuts.

-If you feel the chocolate is not thick enough to roll into balls place it back in the stove at medium heat and let it cook a little longer.
-Then place it in the fridge again before attempting to roll it into balls.
-If you over cook it it will have a very sticky consistency at the end, not soft and creamy.
+If you feel the chocolate is not thick enough to roll into balls place it back in the stove at medium heat and let it cook longer, then cool it in the fridge again before attempting to roll it into balls.

 Makes about 25 balls